TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 ![](Bayes_OeAWSummerschool_Exercises_Solutions_files/figure-markdown_github/unnamed-chunk-38-1.png)

-1. Plot the autocorrelation function of the draws for each regression effect and determine the effective sample size.
+c.
+Plot the autocorrelation function of the draws for each regression
+    effect and determine the effective sample size.

 ``` r